davidmr27/WebOnline/README.md

 # WebOnline
-Content the practice of Design of Web for learn Backend(Node.js,Express,Django) and Frontend(HTML, CSS, JS, Flexbox, GridLayout and other)
+I’m learning about web design, this repository will contain all the projects I do for both Backend(Node.js, Express, Django) and Frontend (HTML, CSS, JS, Flexbox, Gridlayout and others)